vishal24p/learning/rag/README.md

 Context precision 0.333 → 1.000.
 Every chunk in the context window is now relevant.
 Answer relevancy nearly doubles.
 Faithfulness drops from 1.000 → 0.889 because the model starts going beyond retrieved context when chunks are tight enough to answer from.
 Worth the trade-off; answers now answer the question.

-##
-### V2 -- Pre-pipeline LLM safety guard

-A separate small model call (`llama-guard3:1b`) runs **before** any retrieval.
-Classifies `safe` or `unsafe`.
-On `unsafe` the pipeline halts: no embedding call, no Postgres query, no generator call, no RAGAS button.
-The refusal is logged with the Llama Guard category code (S1..S13) for audit.

-Guard is gated by `GUARD_ENABLED=true` in `.env`.
-Flip to `false` and the pipeline runs unguarded, an A/B switch against baseline.
-Retrieval and generation logic from V1.1 carry over unchanged.